Analysis: SNP ministers braced for Pisa results amid mounting frustration within ‘paralysed’ Scottish education

 The results will also be published at a time of growing concern over Scottish education’s direction, or lack thereof.

+The decision was welcomed by many.
+Previous Education Secretary Michael Russell had controversially quit the data schemes in 2010 citing cost, leaving Pisa as the only remaining study of its kind involving Scotland.

+However, Pirls and Timss reports in 2006 and 2007 had begun to highlight deteriorating standards in Scottish schools, and fears about the downward trend appeared to be confirmed by subsequent Pisa scores.

-There was already alarm over previous Pisa scores, and frustration over the way Curriculum for Excellence has been implemented in some areas.
+At the same time, there has been an escalating sense of frustration over the way Curriculum for Excellence has been implemented in some areas since 2010.

-In recent weeks and months, unrest has intensified as a programme of reform has stalled, including a proposed overhaul of the nation’s qualifications model.
+In recent weeks and months, unrest has only intensified as a programme of reform has stalled, including proposals to overhaul of the nation’s qualifications system, which were backed by most school leaders.

-Meanwhile, many teachers and other staff in schools appear to feel largely unsupported in their efforts to deal with a dramatic deterioration in pupil attendance and behaviour.
+Meanwhile, many teachers and other staff in schools appear to feel largely unsupported in their efforts to deal with a worsening pupil attendance and behaviour, an issue which hit the headlines last week.

 Calls for urgent change will only get louder this week if the downturn in Scotland’s Pisa performance continues unabated.